What are the Stephen King Dollar Baby films?

 What are Stephen King Dollar Baby Films?

 Stories already made into feature-length films are not eligible.
 Children of the Corn is a good example.
 None of his novels are eligible.
-The filmmakers then have the right to make the movie to show at film festivals and on their product reels.

 Where can Stephen King’s Dollar Baby Films be seen?

 While some Stephen King fans might have heard of the Dollar Babies, very few of them have seen a legitimate Dollar Baby film.